netreplica/nrx/README.md

 * Creates mapping between real interface names and interface names used by Containerlab
 * Supported mapping formats: Arista cEOSLab
 * Containerlab `kind` and `image` values for all the nodes are statically defined in the Jinja2 template `clab.j2` and currently are set for `ceos`
+* Exports the graph into CYJS format that can be later converted into a Containerlab topology, or used by 3rd party software

 ## Prerequisites